sedwards2009/extraterm/docs/notes.md

 Clean up TODO
 =============
 * Move to the Custom Elements v1 spec.
 No more registerElement().
-* eliminate properties on elements.
-Use old school setters and getters.
+(Need Electron 1.6 and an updated nodejs.)
 * Eliminate the init() thing in the elements.